SheEagle/A-Fair-Made-Twice/README.md

 ## Why Embeddings Are Not Merged

-The system does **not** merge embeddings across views or discourse types.
+The system does **not** merge embeddings across views or worlds.

 - Technical language, exhibition framing, and visitor perception encode different semantics.
-- Official institutional discourse and visitor narrative discourse often emphasize different evidence and different absences.
+- The Official, Staged, and Lived Worlds often emphasize different evidence and different absences.
 - Merging them into one vector would hide curatorial differences, suppress discourse distance, and blur omission patterns.

-Instead, each `view × discourse` pair gets its own text and its own embedding so that curators can compare:
+Instead, each `view x world` pair gets its own text and its own embedding so that curators can compare:

-- how official and visitor narratives diverge
+- how official records, staged interpretation, and lived perception diverge
-- where one discourse is silent
+- where one world is silent
-- which exhibits cluster similarly in one view but not another
+- which exhibits cluster similarly in one world but not another

 ## Data Model